Frequently Asked Questions

 - Library Instruction:

-Instructors can request a library instruction to provide their students with the opportunity to actively engage with their research topics during a librarian-led session tailored to suit their research needs.
-To learn more about library instruction for students, please visit our Faculty Guide: Improving Student Research page or contact Kathleen Pickens at x1611 for more information.
+Instructors can request library instruction to provide their students with the opportunity to actively engage with their research topics during a librarian-led session tailored to suit their research needs.
+To learn more about library instruction for students, please visit our Faculty Guide: Improving Student Research page or contact Kathleen Pickens via email (kathleen.pickens) for more information.
+To improve the likelihood of availability, it is advised that instructors make requests by the start of each semester, or at least two weeks prior to the desired class date.

 - Class Reservation (No Librarian):

 Instructors who would like to use the library’s computer room in order to give their students time for research may request up to 2 reservations per class section; availability is dependent upon expected demand for library instruction.
-Reservation requests can be made by stopping by the library’s Research Help desk, or by contacting Kathleen Pickens at x1611.
+Reservation requests can be made by contacting Kathleen Pickens via email.
 Instructors who need regular computer access for their students should contact IT.

 - Departmental or Non Course-Related

 Depending upon demand & availability, departments may be able to reserve the library’s computer room for limited periods of time.
-Please contact the Library Director for more information.
+Please email Kathleen Pickens with your request.

 Connecting from off-campus

-Your 7-digit College Id is how you connect to library resources from off-campus, plus how you can log into your Johnnie Mae Berry Library account to check due dates, status of hold requests, & renew books.
-If you don’t know your Id number, you can look it up in MyCState by clicking the red “Need help?
-Lookup your username or password” link, before logging into Blackboard.
-Watch our short Look Up Your College Id video for instructions.
+Your 7-digit College ID is how you connect to library resources from off-campus, plus how you can log into your Johnnie Mae Berry Library account to check due dates, status of hold requests, & renew books.
+If you don’t know your ID number, you can look it up using the ID Verification Form.
+Be sure to check the box to display your College ID with the results.

-Students can also find their 7-digit College Id on their registration statements, in MyCState’s My Services.
-College employees can also find their 7-digit College Id on their electronic paystubs, listed as “Employee Id”.
+Students can also find their 7-digit College ID in Self Services.
+College employees can also find their 7-digit College ID on their electronic paystubs, listed as “Employee ID”.

 How do I find…